 Back in 2008, I was invited to a nutritional seminar by a guy called Peter Pure.
-It must have been around January 2008 and I had travelled to Marble Arch in London's West-End on a very cold, morning
+It must have been around January 2008 and I had travelled to Marble Arch in London's West-End on a very cold, morning questioning whether this

 Guest post: By Heather Mitchell Finally the time has come!
 The supermarkets have been preparing for Easter for months, with chocolate eggs and chocolate bunnies tempting us as we shop.
 If you're trying to reduce your sugar in-take like 43% of Australians, but are too